Convertible Adjustable Preferred Stock - Explained

 Convertible Adjustable Preferred Stock are preferred shares of stock that holders can exchange for a given number of the company's common stock shares.
 This exchange can occur at any time chosen by the investor, irrespective of the market price of the common stock.
 The interest rate on Convertible Adjustable Preferred Stock (CAPS) is adjustable and is ascribed to the Treasury security rates.
 They can both be exchanged at par value for common stock or cash after the company announces the date of its next dividend.
 The CAPS is a type of security formed from different entities with characteristics of both debt and equity.
 It can be exchanged at a future date, either for common stock shares or issuance of new equity.

-A Little More on What is Convertible Adjustable Preferred Stock (CAPS)
+How does Convertible Adjustable Preferred Stock (CAPS) Work?

 Convertible Adjustable Preferred Stock also known as Capital Market Preferred Stock (CMPS), protects an investor's principal while still allowing him to take advantage of upward trends in the company's value.
 It makes available a floating rate which is specifically indexed to a Treasury security.
 These shareholders can either decide to convert their CAPS to common stocks on the day dividends are paid or not.
 There is an equality between the number of common shares received and the par value of the preferred stock.
 This equality allows investors to preserve the capital feature in case of if the issuer's credit rating were to decline.
 A cap is usually placed on the number of shares received upon conversion.